 Scholastic offers plenty of grade-appropriate reading comprehension activity books that can help your child practice, but in addition, here are six tips to sharpen reading comprehension skills in your early reader.

-1. Have him read aloud.
-This forces him to go slower, which gives him more time to process what he reads and in turn improves reading comprehension.
-Plus, he's not only seeing the words — he's hearing them, too!
+1. Have them read aloud.
+This encourages them to go slower, which gives them more time to process what they read and in turn improves reading comprehension.
+Plus, they're not only seeing the words — they're hearing them, too!
 You can also take turns reading aloud.

 3. Reread to build fluency.
 To gain meaning from text and encourage reading comprehension, your child needs to read quickly and smoothly — a skill known as fluency.
 By the beginning of 3rd grade, for example, your child should be able to read 90 words a minute.

 4. Talk to the teacher.
-If your child is struggling with reading comprehension, he may need more help with building his vocabulary or practicing phonics skills.
-(This Pete the Cat Phonics Box Set and this PAW Patrol Phonics Box Set are fun ways to help your child build necessary phonics skills.)
+If your child is struggling with reading comprehension, they may need more help with building their vocabulary or practicing phonics skills.
+(This Peppa Pig Phonics Box Set and this PAW Patrol Phonics Box Set are fun ways to help your child build necessary phonics skills.)
 A teacher can weigh in on the best next steps to take.

-5. Supplement her class reading.
+5. Supplement their class reading.
 If your child's class is studying a particular theme, look for easy-to-read books or magazines on the topic.
-Some prior knowledge will help her make her way through tougher classroom texts and promote reading comprehension.
+Some prior knowledge will help them make their way through tougher classroom texts and promote reading comprehension.

-6. Talk about what he's reading.
-This "verbal processing" helps him remember and think through the themes of the book.
+6. Talk about what they're reading.
+This "verbal processing" helps them remember and think through the themes of the book.
 Ask questions before, during, and after a session to encourage reading comprehension.
 (Read about all the questions you should ask during story time here!)
 For example:

 - Before: "What are you interested in about this book?
 What doesn't interest you?"